 Well, that didn’t go to plan.
-In the spirit of trying to do one a walk a week this summer (admittedly this plan was only hatched last week and we’re already halfway through the holiday), we set off one morning to try our luck with the Gorge de la Frau.
+In the spirit of trying to do one a walk a week this summer (admittedly this plan was only hatched last week and we’re already halfway through the holiday), we set off one morning to try our luck with the Gorges de la Frau.
 Having seen pictures and reviewed a few maps (although none with an elevation profile) it looked like a reasonable walk with a good path, some nice “features” to keep everyone interested, and also a sensible distance for us (a 6km round trip, walking to the end of the gorge and back.)

 With lunched packed, water bottles filled and distributed, sun cream and hats administered, we were there and ready to go at a sensible time of day.
 It’s only a short drive from Puivert and sign-posted from the main road from Belesta, so we found it easily even without a map.

 There are two places to park: the first by the small hameau of Paleil, and a second further up.
 It’s signed as being 2.3km from the first parking area, so we drove up, not wanting to ruin our plan by adding an extra 5km of whinging, sorry.. walking to our route.

 The approach to the gorge is impressive, as it winds down a narrow road with the valley sides getting steeper and steeper.
 Parking is free and in a small lay-by.
 Even in August, it was quiet and we were only the second car to park.

 The start of the path is marked by a large boulder, and from here it’s literally uphill all the way.
 We had some difficulty persuading the 5-year-old to walk and the 3-year-old soon took to the sling, which meant it was a very good workout for James (meanwhile I carried all the supplies and was also left to pep-talk the older one – an energetic endeavour in itself!)